An agent writes most of my frontend code now. I review what it produces and tighten the architecture where it overreaches.

 Picking your testing shape

 The layers above tell you what to run.
 They don’t tell you how much weight to give each one.
-That depends on your context, and the answer isn’t the same for a solo dev shipping a single Vite app and a fifty-engineer team coordinating across a dozen services.
+A solo dev shipping a Vite app needs a different mix than a fifty-engineer team coordinating across a dozen services.

 The industry argues about this in shapes.
 The classical Pyramid (Mike Cohn) puts most of the weight on unit tests and very little on E2E.
 Kent C. Dodds’ Trophy moves the weight to integration tests because frontend bugs live at the component-interaction layer.
 Spotify’s Honeycomb pushes weight onto integrated and contract tests because in a microservices world, isolation tests prove little and full E2E is brittle.
 The Ice-cream cone is the anti-pattern you end up with by accident: lots of slow E2E on top, almost nothing underneath.